shamilnk/shamilnk/README.md

 ## 💬 Let's Connect!

 I'm always open to collaborating on interesting projects or discussing tech topics.
-Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/muhammed-shamil-nk) !
+Feel free to reach out to me on

-## 📫 Get in Touch

 - LinkedIn: [LinkedIn](https://www.linkedin.com/in/muhammed-shamil-nk)
 - Email: shamilnk91@gmail.com